joejensen/EasyAR-Xamarin-Samples/README.md

 ----
 ## TODO:
-1. At the moment the samples only work in the devices natural / portrait orientation.
-The background(orthogonal) projection matrices need to be modified to account for other orientations.
-2. Provide documentation on how all the pieces fit together.
+1. Provide documentation on how all the pieces fit together.
-3.  *Update Xamarin-Essential to 1.4.0 when released*.
+2.  *Update Xamarin-Essential to 1.4.0 when released*.
 Currently Xamarin-Essential for Android has a [critical bug causing a memory leak](https://github.com/xamarin/Essentials/issues/917) that will crash the examples after a few minutes.
 This has already been fixed for Xamarin-Essentials 1.4.0 but not yet released to nuget.

 ----
 ## License